The footfall at the ongoing New Delhi World Book Fair is on the rise this year. (Amal KS/HT Photo)

 While at some halls, high turnout is keeping the publishers busy, for others business is as good as naught.
 “We get a hall through lottery system.
 This time, I was unlucky to get a stall in hall no 18 where there are hardly any visitors,” says a stall owner, who doesn’t wish to be named.

 Keeping aside business, the book hunting part is still the same for visitors.
 “I have especially come to find books on famous YouTubers such as Zoe Sugg.
+And I could find only one copy,” says Prakriti Wahi, 20, a student of Delhi University.

 “On Sunday, NBT’s sales were